microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 `GET {{fhirurl}}/Practitioner/WDT000000003`

-You should receive a `200 OK` response for each of these requests (with the Resource in the response **Body**).
+You should receive a `200 OK` response for each of these requests (with the Resource instance in the response **Body**).
 If not, you will need to run the `POST Save Sample Resources` request again in the FHIR Search collection in Postman (this step was covered in Challenge-04).

 ## Step 4 - Post a Consent Resource to FHIR service
 Here you will populate your FHIR service with a [Consent Resource](https://www.hl7.org/fhir/consent.html) to enable the [Consent Opt-Out filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) in FHIR-Proxy.